snipergaming888/fnf-swift-engine/README.md

-# Friday Night Funkin Swift Engine
+# Friday Night Funkin

-This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 by ninjamuffin, "Stuck In a Loop".
+This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".
-This engine provides many settings mainly geared for HTML5 modding and compatibility.

 Play the Ludum Dare prototype here: https://ninja-muffin24.itch.io/friday-night-funkin Play the Newgrounds one here: https://www.newgrounds.com/portal/view/770371